Duckierstone42/Vehicular-Object-Detection---ML4641P/README.md

 ## Results and Discussion

 We plan to use accuracy, latency, as well as mAP (mean average precision), a benchmark often used for detection problems.
 While it may be unrealistic to achieve in the tight timeframe of this project, we hope to be able to create/fine-tune object detection models capable of detecting vehicles with quantitative metrics at the level other papers have achieved on the same problem.
 For example, [3] was able to train a YOLOv3 model to achieve a mAP of 72.8.
-Realistically though, we hope to be able to train/finetune an object-detection model at a minimum mAP of around 20-30, a base value which should hopefully indicate that our model
+Realistically though, we hope to be able to train/finetune an object-detection model at a minimum mAP of around 20-30, a base value which should hopefully indicate that our model is able to identify vehicles with reasonable accuracy.

 ### Visualizations